What kind of Exercises can I do in The First Six Weeks after Birth? Taryn gives us some examples!

 - Strength & Resistance

-If you would like some more in-depth information, I have a whole series of videos called ‘The First Six Weeks’, in which I talk about all of these categories of movement, plus extra specific information about recovery from the potential swelling and pain in and around the vagina after a vaginal birth.
+If you would like some more in-depth information, I have a whole series of videos in The FitRight Membership group called ‘The First Six Weeks’, in which I talk about all of these categories of movement, plus extra specific information about recovery from the potential swelling and pain in and around the vagina after a vaginal birth.

-Remember, if you’ve given birth via a Caesarean Section then there are extra things to take into consideration to do with recovery from abdominal surgery, and scar healing.
-I’ve written lots of information about this in this blog post.
+READ MORE here if you have given birth via a Caesarean Section as there are extra things to take into consideration to do with recovery from abdominal surgery, and scar healing.

 I want to focus in this blog about the gentle way that you can return to some resistance work.
 This doesn’t necessarily have to involve weights or resistance bands at first, it can simply involve your body weight and the baby’s weight.